Archie Comics: 2010–present

 In December 2014, Archie Comics announced that its flagship series Archie would relaunch with a new first issue in July 2015.
 The new series would be a modern take on the Archie characters by writer Mark Waid and artist Fiona Staples, featuring serialized storylines.
 After the first three issues, Annie Wu drew an issue, followed by new regular artist Veronica Fish.
 The new title received IGN's "Best New Comic Series of 2015" award.

 The first title in the company's "New Riverdale" universe, Archie was released with a July 2015 cover date and came in at #7 for comic book sales for the month.
 The next title, Jughead, was released in October.
 In April 2015, Archie Comics announced Betty and Veronica which debuted in July 2016.
 Also announced was Life with Kevin, a digital-first mini-series that debuted in June 2016.
 Josie and the Pussycats and Reggie and Me followed in September and December 2016.

 Roberto Aguirre-Sacasa, playwright, screenwriter and comic book writer, was appointed Archie Comics chief creative officer in March 2014.
 Archie characters landed a live-action TV series, Riverdale, at Fox with a script deal plus penalty in October 2014.
 Warner Bros Television and Berlanti Productions were producing.
 However, the show was not selected for broadcast until January 29, 2016, when it was picked up by the CW.

 In February 2017, Marvel had licensed Archie Comics to publish Marvel Digests collections for the newsstand market starting in November 2017.
 With three TV series at various stages, Archie Comics expanded its film and television operations in February 2019 to a division, Archie Comics Studios, with the hire of two executives, Siobhan Bachman, senior vice-president of film and television, and Matthew Lottman, head of development & production.

-Phil Lord and Christopher Miller, the filmmaking duo behind “Spider-Verse,” “The Lego Movie” and “21 Jump Street,” are bringing Archie Comics to the big screen with their production company Lord Miller, through their first-look deal with Universal Pictures.
+As of August 2025, Phil Lord and Christopher Miller, the filmmaking duo behind “Spider-Verse,” “The Lego Movie” and “21 Jump Street,” are bringing Archie Comics to the big screen with their production company Lord Miller, through their first-look deal with Universal Pictures.

+In December 2025, Archie Comics announced it would be relaunching their monthly ongoing series in partnership with Oni Press.
+Archie is being written by W. Maxwell Prince and art by Fábio Moon and Nick Cagnetti.
+Sabrina the Teenage Witch is being written by Corinna Bechko with art by Kano.
+A horror title called Archie in Hell, is being written by Patrick Horvath and art by Tyler Crook.
+The new comics will start rolling out in September 2026 with the all-new Archie No. 1 first, then Sabrina in October and Archie in Hell in November.